Teleshuttle home - CoTV home - Concept - Tech - Cable/SatMediaCenter - CoTV Ads - Users - Why CoTV/FAQ - About Teleshuttle

 CoTVLogo.jpg (3779 bytes)

-CoTV exploits the fact that many users now watch TV on a large screen, while multitasking on a wireless laptop, phone, or other mobile device.
+CoTV exploits the fact that many users now watch TV on a large screen, while multitasking on an iPad/ tablet, phone, laptop, or other portable "companion" device.

-• It presents a huge opportunity to enhance the user experience by coordinating access to cross-device content that makes use of both screens
+• It enhances the user experience by coordinating access to cross-device "enhancement" content that makes use of both screens

 • It creates highly profitable cross-device advertising opportunities that link the TV to direct response on the Web – and that makes ads more relevant and useful to consumers.

-Just imagine that Google or any other Web service knew what you were watching on TV...
+Just imagine that Google, Facebook, Twitter, IMDB or any other Web service or app knew what you were watching on TV...

-All of this can be done in software, without any special new hardware – using ordinary TV and Web content – and without requiring cooperation of TV content or distribution providers.
+All of this can be done in software, without any special new hardware – using ordinary TV and Web content – and without requiring cooperation of TV content or distribution providers (but it is better when they help).

 providing a power assist to cross-device multitasking and simultaneous media use

-Coactive media multitasking using multiple devices in coordination is the next step to radically enrich how people use media.
+Coactive "media multitasking" using multiple devices in coordination is increasingly enriching how people use media.

-Coactive Web services enable the viewer's PC to automatically coordinate Web links with any television viewing and vice versa.
+Coactive Web services enable the viewer's tablet or phone or PC to serve as a companion device that automatically coordinates Web links with any television viewing and vice versa.

-• CoTV™ software enables a variety of cross-device, multi-screen applications usable for all content sources.
+• CoTV™ software enables synchronized, cross-device, multi-screen companion applications usable for all content sources.

-• Co-viewing: program-related information of all kinds (commentary, news reports, sports statistics, casts, etc.), including ad-related interaction and shopping.
+• Co-viewing: synchronized program-related information (commentary, news reports, sports statistics, casts, chat, etc.), including ad-related interaction and shopping... with "Social TV" emerging as the likely killer app.

-• Pre-viewing: richly intelligent and interactive "media concierge" services program guides, VOD/IPTV catalogs, and other discovery services, along with DVR scheduling and RSS feed management.
+• Pre-viewing: richly intelligent and interactive "media concierge" services program guides (EPGs), VOD/IPTV catalogs, and other discovery services, along with DVR scheduling and RSS feed management.

-• Coactive TV Web service software can automatically harness the context of whatever a viewer is watching on any TV, to push related Web links and content to their PC screen.
+• Coactive TV Web service software can automatically harness the context of whatever a viewer is watching on any TV, to push related Web links and content/services to their second screen.

 • That adds a power-assist to TV-Web multitasking it directly links use of TV and the Web, to enhance both content and advertising (automatically following the viewer across channels and time-shifting.)